Become an SOS Illinois Volunteer

 Please note that tutors agree to not be left alone with the children and to be supervised by Foster Parents at all times.

-The SOS Children’s Villages Illinois Emerging Leaders Board is a group of motivated and philanthropic, young professionals that seek to promote the mission of SOS Illinois through networking and volunteering.
+The SOS Children’s Villages Illinois Associate Board is a group of motivated and philanthropic, young professionals that seek to promote the mission of SOS Illinois through networking and volunteering.
 Activities include garden work days, holiday parties, and providing educational support, in addition to social gatherings.